small incentives – BIG IMPACT

 Make it easy & give people a reason to act

-A team of researchers around Esther Duflo and Abhijit Banerjee decided to tackle this issue by conducting a randomised controlled trial in 134 villages in Udaipur with almost 2,000 children.
+A team of researchers around Esther Duflo and Abhijit Banerjee₁ decided to tackle this issue by conducting a randomised controlled trial in 134 villages in Udaipur with almost 2,000 children.
 Although randomised controlled trials (RCTs) are state of the art in medical research, they have been given little or no attention in social policy.

-A standard medical experiment looks like this: People are allocated at random (by chance) to one of two groups: either the treatment group or the control group (which serves as standard of comparison).
+white box: what is a randomised controlled trial?A standard medical experiment looks like this: People are allocated at random (by chance) to one of two groups: either the treatment group or the control group (which serves as standard of comparison).
 Those in the first group get a medical treatment, while those in the second group receive a placebo or no treatment at all.
 The aim is to observe whether a treatment has an effect.
-And if so, which effect.
+And if so, which effect. |

 Now, in the case of villages in Udaipur, the researchers trialled 2 interventions: